 Sometimes, there’s no doubt about whether or not you have a dental emergency on your hands.
 Other times, you may not be as certain.
 Please don’t “wait and see” what happens.
 Our dentists and their team would much rather see you or a loved one for a non-emergency than miss an actual dental emergency.
 All you have to do is contact New Image Dentistry and describe your situation.
 We’ll take it from there.

 Different situations call for different responses.
-Here are some of the more common dental emergencies and ideas of what you can do until you are seen by the emergency dentist in San Antonio.
+Here are some of the more common dental emergencies and ideas of what you can do until you can be seen by our emergency dentist in San Antonio.

-Toothache.
 Tooth pain happens for a variety of reasons.
 Some are more serious than others.
 An infected tooth, for example, requires emergency treatment with a root canal.
-In other cases, you may feel a sharp pain when you eat or drink something that is hot, color, sweet or acidic.
-This can be an indication of a cavity, a crack in your tooth or worn enamel that causes tooth sensitivity.
-Call our office to schedule an appointment.
+In other cases, you may feel a sharp pain when you eat or drink something that is hot, cold, sweet, or acidic.
+This can be an indication of a cavity, a crack in your tooth, or worn enamel.
+Call our dental office to schedule an appointment.

-A Knocked Out Tooth.
-No doubt about it—a tooth that is knocked out or avulsed is an unquestionable dental emergency.
+No doubt about it—a tooth that is knocked out is an unquestionable dental emergency.
 If you have the tooth, handle it by the crown only and avoid touching the root.
 Clean the tooth in water and try to replace it in the open socket.
-If too much bleeding or pain prohibits this, then store the tooth in a small container (a plastic baggie works well) filled with milk or a mild saline solution.
+If too much bleeding or pain prohibits this, store the tooth in a small container (a plastic baggie works well) filled with milk or a mild saline solution.
 One of the dentists here may be able to reattach the tooth if you are seen shortly after your accident.

 The treatment that your dental emergency needs may vary based on the severity of your situation.
 Therefore, there is no fixed cost of treating dental emergencies.
 A mild oral infection may only require a prescription of antibiotics, while a severely broken or knocked-out tooth may necessitate a replacement, which comes with a significantly higher price tag.
 Regardless, the best way to determine how much you’ll end up paying is to come in for an appointment.
 The last thing you should do is avoid treatment and allow your emergency to worsen!